 We love that it allows light to filter through upper cabinets entry, and is a fantastic way to display everyday items without gathering dust on open shelving.

-Moodier Color Palette
+Moodier Color Palettes

 White and bright kitchens have been everywhere the last ten years, but that’s about to change according to Gatts.
 “White will never completely go out of style, as it’s a true classic, but we’re seeing a move away from all white and bright and into moodier palettes,” she says.
 “Wood tones and rich greens and blues are on the upswing, while elements of fresh white tile stone and countertops are going strong.”